Configuration Parameters

 {string}

-Password of the user for authentication on the Active Directory server.
+The password for authentication on the Active Directory server.

-Default value: (not set)
+Default value: (not specified)

 ChaseReferrals